Did You Know?

 What's involved in the screening?

 Fifth-grade students in the Monett, St. Lawrence, Verona, Pierce City, Mt.
-Vernon, Aurora, Shell Knob, Sarcoxie, Exeter, Marionville, Miller and Hollister school districts are screened for high blood pressure, body mass index, cholesterol, triglycerides, HDL cholesterol and LDL cholesterol.
+Vernon, Aurora, Shell Knob, Sarcoxie, Exeter, Marionville and Miller school districts are screened for high blood pressure, body mass index, cholesterol, triglycerides, HDL cholesterol and LDL cholesterol.
 'Reverse' cholesterol screenings of the parents of at-risk children are also offered free-of-charge so they can learn about any adverse risk factors they may have.

 Children identified as at-risk will be offered the same screening the following year.